This page was printed from the Northern & Eastern Devon Formulary and Referral site at

-Many patients will respond to conservative treatment, thus avoiding not only a referral to secondary care, but, also, potentially an operation – see management section.
+Many patients will respond to conservative treatment, thus avoiding not only a referral to secondary care, but also potentially an operation – see management section below.

 There is no place for plain x rays of the sinuses or CT scans in primary care.